aroberge/friendly-traceback-docs/docs/source/design.rst

 Revised purpose
 ----------------

-As Friendly-traceback was developed, we found that going beyond providing an explanation for the traceback printed by Python was potentially very useful.
+As Friendly was developed, we found that going beyond providing an explanation for the traceback printed by Python was potentially very useful.
 This is something that is currently done by Thonny_ which, in some cases, even attempts to identify more than